finbourne/luminesce-sdk-csharp-preview/sdk/docs/SqlBackgroundExecutionApi.md

             config.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new SqlBackgroundExecutionApi(config);
-            var body = body_example;  // string | The HoneycombSql query to kick off.
+            var body = body_example;  // string | The LuminesceSql query to kick off.
             var queryName = Intentionally slow test query;  // string | A name for this query.
 This goes into logs and is available in `Sys.Logs.HcQueryStart`. (optional) var timeoutSeconds = 1200;  // int? | Maximum time the query may run for, in seconds: <0 → ∞, 0 → 7200 (2h) (optional)  (default to 0)
             var keepForSeconds = 7200;  // int? | Maximum time the result may be kept for, in seconds: <0 → 1200 (20m), 0 → 28800 (8h), max = 2,678,400 (31d) (optional)  (default to 0)

             try
             {
-                // StartQuery: Starts to Execute HoneycombSql in the background.
+                // StartQuery: Starts to Execute LuminesceSql in the background.
                 BackgroundQueryResponse result = apiInstance.StartQuery(body, queryName, timeoutSeconds, keepForSeconds);
                 Debug.WriteLine(result);
             }